-Palestinians communicating with foreign Publics, can be traced to the beginning of the last century, exactly after 1917, when Britain occupied Palestine and declared its mandate over it, followed by the leaks of Balfour declaration.
-A British promise, meant to facilitate Jewish immigration and a jewish statehood in what is known as historical Palestine.
+Palestinians communicating with foreign Publics can be traced to the beginning of the last century, exactly after 1917, when Britain occupied Palestine and declared its mandate over it, followed by the leaks of Balfour declaration.
+A British promise, meant to facilitate Jewish immigration and a Jewish statehood in what is known as historical Palestine.
 This declaration sparked the first confrontation between Palestinians and British occupation authorities.

 British authorities prevented Palestinians from forming any political body or official entity to represent them, no government, no parliament, not even legislative council.
 This made Palestine the only entity in the region with no political body, Unlike neighboring countries who gained independence, such as Jordan in 1928, Iraq in 1932 or even Egypt in 1936.

 However, these policies did not prevent the emergence of a Palestinian nationalism movement or political awareness.
-The Palestinians intellectuals took the initiative and held many national conferences at local level. conferences such as the Arab-Palestinian Conference that lasted between 1919 up to 1928, and shaped the first Palestinian contemporary national identity and, what we might consider as political entity.
+The Palestinians intellectuals took the initiative and held many national conferences at a local level. conferences such as the Arab-Palestinian Conference that lasted between 1919 up to 1928, and shaped the first Palestinian contemporary national identity and, what we might consider as a political entity.

 These delegations starting by the delegation of London in 1921. delegation to Saudi Arabia in 1922 to discuss supporting Palestinian demands.
 Another one to Switzerland, in 1923, and to Britain again, in 1930, the delegation to the League of Nations in 1937, Iraq’s delegation in 1937, the Europe, North Africa, and Marrakech delegation at the same year, in 1947 they set a delegation to the League of Nations.
-Another sent to Iran, Yemen, Eritrea, Latin America and Central America.
+Another sent to Iran, Yemen, Eritrea, Latin America, and Central America.
 All that, until the catastrophe of 1948.

 Unfortunately, the consequences of the Nakba were enormous, 700,000 Palestinians were expelled from their towns and villages and about 600 Palestinian villages were destroyed in the invasion of Israeli forces between December 1947 and January 1949.
-On political level, it eliminated most of political bodies left.
+On the political level, it eliminated most of the political bodies left.

 Even Though Haj Amin al-Husseini – the most known historical leadership figure in pre-Nakba – attempted to form a Palestinian national council in Gaza in October 1948, or his declaration of an all-Palestinian government or even declaring Palestine as an independent state.
-Still, these maneuvers was meant to fail, due to the annexation of the West Bank to Jordan, and the submission of Gaza to the Egyptian administration, this meant that Palestinian case was taken from local leadership control, in favor of neighbors Arab leadership, not to mention the loss of the political independence.
+Still, these maneuvers were meant to fail, due to the annexation of the West Bank to Jordan, and the submission of Gaza to the Egyptian administration, this meant that Palestinian case was taken from local leadership control, in favor of neighbors Arab leadership, not to mention the loss of the political independence.
 Which lead -almost- To the oblivion of Palestine identity until 1964.

-- Conference-Diplomacy: This model of Public diplomacy dominated the Palestinian efforts of communication with foreign audience, it beside the inviting respectful personalities, intellectuals, and religious figures from all over the world, especially from the Islamic world, to attend these conferences held mainly in Palestine.
+- Conference-Diplomacy: This model of Public diplomacy dominated the Palestinian efforts of communication with a foreign audience, it beside the inviting respectful personalities, intellectuals, and religious figures from all over the world, especially from the Islamic world, to attend these conferences held mainly in Palestine.
 These events resulted in political support, press releases, sending articles to Arab newspapers and even calling for demonstrations in Arabic and Islamic countries, to force the British to look evenly to the Palestinians rights and worries.

-Best sample is in Islamic Conference which was held in Jerusalem in 1931 and attended by 145 delegates from 22 Arab and Islamic countries, another one is the London Conference in 1939, which it was attended by many Arab delegations including Palestinians delegation headed by Jamal Husseini.
+The best sample is in Islamic Conference which was held in Jerusalem in 1931 and attended by 145 delegates from 22 Arab and Islamic countries, another one is the London Conference in 1939, which it was attended by many Arab delegations including Palestinians delegation headed by Jamal Husseini.

-- News Management : These delegations and committees established a number of offices and headquarters in several countries.
+- News Management: These delegations and committees established a number of offices and headquarters in several countries.
 To raise awareness of the Palestine issue and to mobilize support.
 As well as to communicate with Arab and Western magazines and newspapers, in order to explain their opinion to the world public.

-From the beginning of the British occupation until the 1948 war, the message was centered on rejecting the Balfour Declaration and demanding independence of Palestine equal to its neighbors.
+From the beginning of the British occupation until the 1948 war, the message was centered on rejecting the Balfour Declaration and demanding the independence of Palestine equal to its neighbors.

 The resurrection and the Revolution Diplomacy ( 1964 – 1986)( Seeking the statehood )

-With its Arab support and it’s under-state organization, PLO managed obtain recognition from Arab league and Non-Aligned Movement, establish a permanent office in the United Nations, a radio station in Cairo called “Voice of Palestine”, a research center, a seed of the a Palestinian army, and an institution for collecting funds from Palestinians of the diaspora for the cause.
+With its Arab support and it’s under-state organization, PLO managed obtain recognition from Arab league and Non-Aligned Movement, establish a permanent office in the United Nations, a radio station in Cairo called “Voice of Palestine”, a research center, a seed of the Palestinian army, and an institution for collecting funds from Palestinians of the diaspora for the cause.